International

 Economic Overview

-Pakistan's unemployment rate stood at around 6.2% in 2022 and is expected to remain stable in the near future.
-Nevertheless, the number of people no longer actively seeking work is increasing.
-The level of underemployment remains very high and much of the economy is informal.
-While the poverty rate has fallen by 40% over the last two decades, it is still high: using the lower-middle-income poverty rate of USD 3.2 per day, in fact, the World Bank calculated that Pakistan's poverty ratio stands at around 40%.
-The country has a low GDP per capita (PPP), estimated at USD 6,662 in 2022 by the IMF.
+Pakistan's unemployment rate is 6.3%, with 4.51 million unemployed, as per the Economic Survey 2023-24.
+The labour force totals 71.76 million, with 48.5 million in rural areas and 23.2 million in urban areas.
+Of the 67.25 million employed, 45.7 million are rural and 21.5 million are urban workers.
+Youth unemployment is highest at 11.1%, with 10.0% for males and 14.4% for females.
+The 25-34 age group has a 7.3% unemployment rate, with 5.4% for males and 13.3% for females.
+Female unemployment is notably higher, especially among youth.
+The level of underemployment remains very high, and much of the economy is informal.
+While the poverty rate has fallen by 40% over the last two decades, it is still high: using the lower-middle-income poverty rate of USD 3.65 per day, in fact, the World Bank calculated that Pakistan's poverty ratio stood at around 40.5% at the end of FY24.
+The country has a low GDP per capita (PPP), estimated at USD 6,715 in 2024 by the IMF.

 Source: IMF – World Economic Outlook Database , October 2021